 WEGL (91.1 FM) is Auburn University’s Class A, non-commercial FM College radio station.
 WEGL’s broadcast listening area includes the Alabama counties of Lee, Chambers, Macon, Russell, Tallapoosa, and Muscogee County, Ga.
 WEGL streams its broadcasts over the Internet through its website.
 WEGL’s all-volunteer DJ staff includes various members of the Auburn University student, faculty, and staff populations.
 WEGL 91′s broadcasting studio is in Suite 1105 of the Student Center.
 WEGL plays a variety of music and does play-by-play announcing for sporting events.
 Students of any major can be a DJ for WEGL.
 New DJ sign ups are held at the beginning of every semester.
 For more information, visit WEGL’s website: wegl.auburn.edu

-Students interested in broadcast journalism are encouraged to volunteer at Eagle Eye News, a student television news organization at Auburn University.
+Students interested in broadcast journalism are encouraged to join Eagle Eye TV, a student television news organization at Auburn University.
 Each show is entirely produced by students each fall and spring semester.
-The program is aired Monday through Friday at 10 a.m., 12:30 p.m., and 7 p.m. on Auburn Campus cable channel 6 and in High Definition all day on Channel 6.1.
-Eagle Eye airs its show live through its website and AU cable channel 6, Thursday nights at 7 p.m.
-(Central).
+EETV is a 24/7 television station airing on campus cable channel 6 and a YouTube livestream that can be viewed both on the Eagle Eye TV YouTube channel and their website.
 All AU students regardless of their major are welcome to work at Eagle Eye.
 Students can gain experience as reporters, producers, camera operators, still and motion graphic designers, commercial directors and 3-D animators.
-Volunteer meetings are every Monday, at 6:30 p.m., in Suite 1105 of the Auburn University Student Center.
-Visit their website at: www.eagleeyetv.com
+Come by Suite 1105 of the Auburn University Student Center anytime to get involved.
+Visit their website at: www.eagleeyeauburn.com

 The Glomerata is Auburn University's annually circulated yearbook.
 Every April, 12,000 copies of the 528-page “Glom,” are distributed to Auburn students, faculty, staff and alumni.
 The Glomerata holds the distinction of having one of the largest circulation student-produced publications in the country.
 It is one of the top five largest yearbooks in the SEC.
 The Glomerata accepts applications for staff membership every fall, which includes writers, designers and photographers who are interested in helping to construct the yearbook.
 Membership is open to any Auburn University student.